conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 New packages that are added to existing feedstocks are not registered automatically in order to prevent typo squatting and other malicious activities.
 Package outputs are added during feedstock creation.
-If you move a package from one feedstock to another, add an output, or change the name of package name, you will need to request that the new package name be added to your feedstock via the [admin-requests repo](https://github.com/conda-forge/admin-requests?tab=readme-ov-file#add-a-package-output-to-a-feedstock).
+If you move a package from one feedstock to another, add an output package, or change the name of a package, you will need to request that the new package name be added to your feedstock via the [admin-requests repo](https://github.com/conda-forge/admin-requests?tab=readme-ov-file#add-a-package-output-to-a-feedstock).